Repeated mergers of black hole binaries: implications for GW190521: Method

-This work is based on a set of 58 direct N-body simulations of mid-sized star clusters previously presented in \cite{anagnostou2020dynamically}, run using NBODY6 with GPU support \citep{2012MNRAS.424..545N}.
-The set of simulations contain $5\times 10^4 \leqslant N \leqslant 2\times10^5$ initial stars, and utilizes a range of initial conditions (see \citealt{anagnostou2020dynamically} for more detail).
-In this letter we focus on a specific simulation, with the following; $\text{N}_0 = 100,000$ particles, primordial binary fraction $f = 0$, metallicity Z = 0.001, initial half mass radius $r_\mathrm{h,0} = 2.5$pc and dimensionless King concentration parameter $W_0 = 7$.
-Stellar masses are drawn from a \citealt{2001MNRAS.322..231K} initial mass function between 0.08 $\text{M}_\odot$ and 100 $\text{M}_\odot$.
+In this paper we focus on a specific simulation, with the following specifications: initial particle number $\text{N}_0 = 100,000$ particles, primordial binary fraction $f = 0$, metallicity $Z$ = 0.001, initial half mass radius $r_\mathrm{h,0} = 2.5$ pc and dimensionless King concentration parameter $W_0 = 7$.
+Stellar masses are drawn from a \citet{2001MNRAS.322..231K} initial mass function, between 0.08 $\text{M}_\odot$ and 100 $\text{M}_\odot$.
 The initial core radius is 0.56 pc with a tidal radius of 71.5 pc.
-The cluster is assumed to under-fill its tidal radius by a factor of three.
-The tidal radius is calculated by placing the cluster into a circular orbit around a point-mass galaxy with a galactocentric distance of $23.3\text{kpc}$.
+The cluster initially under-fills its tidal radius by a factor of three.
+The tidal radius is calculated by placing the cluster into a circular orbit around a point-mass galaxy with a galactocentric distance of $23.3$ $\text{kpc}$.
 We also initialize the cluster in dynamical equilibrium and with no mass segregation.
 The cluster model is representative of an average mid-sized GC (see \citealt{2003gmbp.book.....H} Table 1.1).
-The stellar metallicity of Z = 0.001 ([Fe/H] $\approx -1.33$) is approximately the median metallicity for Milky Way GCs \citep{1996AJ....112.1487H}.
+The stellar metallicity of Z = 0.001 ([Fe/H] $\approx -1.33$) is approximately the median metallicity for Milky Way GCs \citep{1996AJ....112.1487H}.The cluster is evolved for a total of 12.5 Gyr.

-Natal kicks are applied to stellar remnants, drawn from a Maxwellian distribution with a velocity dispersion of $\sigma_k \approx 1000 ms^{-1} $, the initial velocity dispersion of the cluster (see \citealt{2019MNRAS.485.5752D} for further explanation).
-Recoil kicks to BHB merger remnants due to asymmetric emission of gravitational waves are calculated in post-processing using an analytic approximation for recoil velocity presented in \citet{2006PhRvD..74l4010S} (see \cite{anagnostou2020dynamically} for details).

-Single stars and binaries evolve according to the ``SSE" and ``BSE" algorithms respectively \citep{2000MNRAS.315..543H,2013ascl.soft03014H}, which are designed to handle complex evolutionary processes, including common envelope evolution and mass transfer, collisions and supernova kicks.
-The cluster is evolved for a total of 12.5 Gyr.
-For information on the complete set of simulations, further detail on the code used, and full discussion of initial conditions see \citealt{anagnostou2020dynamically} and \citet{2019MNRAS.485.5752D} (see also \citealt{2016ApJ...819...70M}).